 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

-The first year of the PhD (Integrated) programme follows the structure of the MA Politics programme.
+The first year of the PhD (Integrated) programme follows the structure of the MSc Political Science

-Progression to the second year of the programme requires a merit (60% or higher) across the MA modules and the dissertation.
+Progression to the second year of the programme requires a merit (60% or higher) across the MSc modules and the dissertation.

 Starting the second year, the programme follows the structure of the three-year programme for the PhD Government degree.